pengsihua2023/GOTTCHA2-based-pipeline/README.md

 - `.fastq` (uncompressed FASTQ)
 - `.fq` (uncompressed FASTQ)

-## Troubleshooting

-### Common Issues

-1. **Database not found:**
-   - Verify database path in the script matches your installation
-   - Ensure `.mmi` index file exists

-2. **Conda environment activation fails:**
-   - Check conda environment path
-   - Ensure Miniforge3 module is available

-3. **Out of memory:**
-   - Increase memory allocation in SLURM directives
-   - Consider using a subset of data for testing

-4. **Job timeout:**
-   - Increase time limit in SLURM directives
-   - Check if input files are too large

 ## References

 - GOTTCHA2: [https://github.com/poeli/GOTTCHA2](https://github.com/poeli/GOTTCHA2)
 - Publication: Freitas et al. (2018) "Accurate read-based metagenome characterization using a hierarchical suite of unique signatures"

-## Contact

-For questions or issues, please contact the system administrator or refer to the GOTTCHA2 documentation.

-## License

-This workflow is provided as-is for research purposes.